supplement benefit, side effects, 4 mg dosage information, risks, danger, no

 Cochrane Database Syst Rev. 2004.

 Trials were identified from a search of the Specialized Register of the Cochrane Dementia and Cognitive Improvement Group, last updated on in 2005 using the terms galanthamin, galantamin and Reminyl.
 Trials selected were randomised, double-blind, parallel-group comparisons of galantamine with placebo for a treatment duration of greater than 4 weeks in subjects with AD.
 This review shows consistent positive effects for galantamine for trials of 3 to 6 months duration.
 Although there was not a statistically significant dose-response effect, doses above 8mg/d were, for the most part, consistently statistically significant.
 Galantamine's safety profile is similar to that of other cholinesterase inhibitors with respect to cholinergically mediated gastrointestinal symptoms.
-It appears that doses of 16 mg/d were best tolerated in the single trial where medication was titrated over a 4 week period, and because this dose showed statistically indistinguishable efficacy with higher doses, it is probably most preferable initially.
+It appears that doses of 16 mg/day were best tolerated in the single trial where medication was titrated over a 4 week period, and because this dose showed statistically indistinguishable efficacy with higher doses, it is probably most preferable initially.
 Longer term use of galantamine has not been assessed in a controlled fashion.

 Long-term outcomes of galantamine treatment in patients